CompCogNeuro/CompCogNeuro.github.io/content/bidirectional-connectivity.md

 Thus, while the feedforward flow of excitation through multiple layers of the neocortex can make us intelligent by developing higher-level abstractions, the feedback flow of excitation in the opposite direction helps make us more _robust_, _flexible_, and _adaptive_.
 Without this feedback pathway, the system can only respond on the basis of whatever happens to drive the system most strongly in the feedforward, bottom-up flow of information.
 But often our first impression is wrong, or at least incomplete.

 There are also **lateral** excitatory connections which interconnect neurons at the same level of processing, and help provide mutual support for consistent patterns of activity.
-This is illustrated in the [[necker cube sim]] which shows how different visual features can support each other through lateral connections to drive a coherent overall interpretation of an otherwise ambiguous visual input.
+This is illustrated in the [[necker cube simulation]] which shows how different visual features can support each other through lateral connections to drive a coherent overall interpretation of an otherwise ambiguous visual input.
 This is a particular example of the broader category of [[attractor dynamics]], which provides a more abstract, high-level characterization of the computational function of bidirectional connectivity.

 ## Simulations

-* [[faces sim]] (Part II) demonstrates how top-down and bottom-up processing interact to produce imagery and help resolve ambiguous inputs (partially occluded faces).
+* [[faces simulation]] (Part II) demonstrates how top-down and bottom-up processing interact to produce imagery and help resolve ambiguous inputs (partially occluded faces).

-* [[necker cube sim]] demonstrates how lateral excitatory connections can produce attractor dynamics in the case of a classic ambiguous visual stimulus.
+* [[necker cube simulation]] demonstrates how lateral excitatory connections can produce attractor dynamics in the case of a classic ambiguous visual stimulus.

-* [[cats and dogs sim]] demonstrates bottom-up and top-down dynamics in a semantic network representing different levels of information about cats and dogs.
+* [[cats and dogs simulation]] demonstrates bottom-up and top-down dynamics in a semantic network representing different levels of information about cats and dogs.

+## Bidirectional connectivity pages